kristofvdb/HelloGithub/README.md

 # HelloGithub
 This is a test for working with Git(Hub)

-and now for testing a change on the edit-readme brach
+and now for testing a change on the edit-readme branch

+just fixed a typo and now I will try to link with issue #2